sudharsan-selvaraj/wow-xhr/README.md

 );
 ```

-Above mock will update the `Authorization` headers with `invalid-auth-token` for all HTTP request that has `/api` regular expression in its url.
+Above mock will update the `Authorization` header with `invalid-auth-token` for all HTTP request that has `/api` regular expression in its url.

 #### Add or update query param
 ```java